Struktal/Struktal/README.md

 - **Template files** to strictly separate logic from view - as intended by the MVC pattern
 - The **data access object pattern** allows to easily access and manipulate data in the database by using objects (and inheritance)
 - A **safe** and **ready-to-use** user management (and login) system which can also handle multiple account types
+- A **translator** which helps you to internationalize your web application
 - Methods which help to **design RESTful APIs**
 - **Info messages** that provide a simple way to display info, warning, error and success messages to the user from PHP and JavaScript
 - Accessible **SEO settings** which define how the website should be displayed by search engines and social media platforms